txt/se21/docs/syllabus.md

 Tim Menzies <img src="http://www.csc.ncsu.edu/enews/images/1770.jpg" align=right width=200>

 + Github id: timm
-+ Slack name: timm
++ Discrod name: timm
-+ Office Hours: Thursday, 12:00-2:30 and by request
++ Office Hours: Tuesday, 12:00-2:00 and by request
 + E-Mail: timm@ieee.org
   + Only use this email for private matters.
-All other class communication should be via the class news group,    listed below.
+A ll other class communication should be via the class news group,    listed below.
 + Phone: 304-376-2859
        + **Do not use** this number, except in the most dire of circumstances (best way to contact me is via email).